Soyeon: Influences

 "If we had done music that taught and gave lessons before, this time we wanted to express the songs [message] with a light and comical point along with the motif of the movie I Feel Pretty.

 — —Soyeon explaining the art direction of the album, Electronic Times.

-Before the release of I Love, Soyeon appeared in episode 445 of I Live Alone where she was seen leading a meeting for the next album in which she said "I have a message I want to convey," that "It's better to be hated as I am than to be loved as I am not."
+Before the release of I Love, Soyeon appeared in episode 445 of I Live Alone where she was seen leading a meeting for the next album in which she said "I have a message I want to convey", that "It's better to be hated as I am than to be loved as I am not".
 She stated that she was inspired by late actress Marilyn Monroe for the next album concept.
 "I want to break the prejudice of 'sexy'.
-You can think of it as a metaphorical expression that 'even if I am loved by you again, I will (still) be me'," she added.
+You can think of it as a metaphorical expression that 'even if I am loved by you again, I will (still) be me'", she added.

 Soyeon noted in the press release for the album I Feel, that she was inspired by the 2018 movie I Feel Pretty and the subject revolves around conveying a message about self-esteem and confidence.

 Songwriting and musical style

-Although Soyeon trained in songwriting classes before her debut, she never intended to be (G)I-dle's primary songwriter.
-Instead, she took on the role out of necessity: "At first, I really didn't know I'd be writing these songs ... but our debut was getting delayed because we didn't have a song.
-So that's when I thought, I should write our song, and started writing a title track."
-She described her composition process as starting with writing melodies on a blank page with just a piano or a beat, noting that "it is common to have a track maker, someone who writes melodies and putting a melody on a mostly completed beat."
+Although Soyeon trained in songwriting classes before her debut, she states that she never intended to be (G)I-dle's primary songwriter, instead taking on the role out of necessity: "At first, I really didn't know I'd be writing these songs ... but our debut was getting delayed because we didn't have a song.
+So that's when I thought, I should write our song, and started writing a title track".
+She described her composition process as starting with writing melodies on a blank page with just a piano or a beat, noting that "it is common to have a track maker, someone who writes melodies and putting a melody on a mostly completed beat".
 In the production of the group's debut song "Latata", Soyeon began with moombahton beats and simple instruments such as percussion, putting them on loop and coated them with melody.
 She considers her bandmates while writing and tries to avoid the lyrics involving "me" or "I".
 Soyeon further emphasized the importance of appealing to emotions to "mak[e] music without prejudice ...
 I think it's the music that anyone can sympathize with.
-Our group is multinational and has no language barrier."
+Our group is multinational and has no language barrier".

 For (G)I-dle's first preliminary performance on the competition show Queendom, Soyeon proposed a sorceress concept for "Latata", an arrangement that IZM praised as "an entirely original song".
-According to the magazine, her consistent confidence in her group, song and herself both on and offstage is because "she has a clear image of what she wants to create."
-Poet Seo Hyo-in wrote that Soyeon "covers all aspects of producing, from composition and writing, rap making and setting the concept" but "doesn't overshadow the other members."
+According to the magazine, her consistent confidence in her group, song and herself both on and offstage is because "she has a clear image of what she wants to create".
+Poet Seo Hyo-in wrote that Soyeon "covers all aspects of producing, from composition and writing, rap making and setting the concept" but "doesn't overshadow the other members".
 She praised Soyeon for maximizing the strengths of each member, allowing them to find their own artistic freedom.